This page describes the steps to set up your Google Cloud environment so that you can distribute your Kubernetes apps.

 Add your product to Google Cloud Marketplace

-To create and publish your product in Google Cloud Marketplace, you use either Producer Portal or Partner Portal.
-Your Partner Engineer helps you determine which portal to use and enables it for you after you complete the Google Cloud Marketplace Project Info Form.
+To create and publish your product in Google Cloud Marketplace, you use Producer Portal.
+Your Partner Engineer enables it for you after you complete the Google Cloud Marketplace Project Info Form.

 To publish your product in Producer Portal, you create an entry for your product, and then you submit the following information for review: